SÃO PAULO, 2007

 PUBLISHED IN 2012 BY LES ÉDITIONS LUMIÈRE

 ince childhood, I've been creating images in one form or another.
-As a kid, I took my art very seriously, and much to my parents’ discontent, I produced countless Crayola masterpieces on the walls of our house.
-Then I set out to become a painter
+As a kid, much to my parents’ discontent, I produced countless Crayola masterpieces on the walls of our house.
+Then I set out to become a painter, so unconsciously — even before I

-so unconsciously; before I even got into photography, I trained my eyes to perceive everything in terms of geometry and light.
+got into photography — I trained my eyes to perceive everything in terms of geometry and light.
 In a sense, you could say photography was a byproduct of painting.

 When I began painting people, my subjects rarely agreed to pose for more than an hour, so I often had to photograph them, then transfer their image to the canvass later via the photo.
 Pretty soon I realized it was a redundant process, especially since I could produce my ideas in a photograph in a fraction of the time it took to create a painting.
-Perhaps it was the laziness of youth or a natural progression, but I abandoned the brush and embraced the camera.
+Perhaps it was the impatience or impetuosity of youth, or an organic progression, but I abandoned the brush and embraced the camera.
 And I haven't looked back since.